aido179/bootPlayer/README.md

-bootstrap3_player
+bootPlayer
 ================

-An HTML5 Audio Player Skin For Twitter Bootstrap 3
+A multi-track HTML5 Audio Player with Twitter Bootstrap and jQuery

 #### Requires: